 Also of interest is that Pound Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 32.43% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Pound Ridge telecommute to their jobs.
+Overall, about 32.43% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Pound Ridge is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Pound Ridge is a great place for families with children to consider.
+First of all, many other families with children live here, making Pound Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Pound Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Pound Ridge’s overall crime rate is lower than average for the country.

 Despite being a small town, Pound Ridge has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.